jldurham/jldurham.github.io/_posts/2015-01-01-shinola-detroit.markdown

 Most importantly, this system bolstered both the company's values and goals, and those of its customers', by allowing them to transform their leather goods from products into timeless, hand-crafted keepsakes.

-{% include image.html img="/images/monogrampreviewcomp800.jpg" title="final modal comp" caption="Final comp for personalization modal." %}

-{% include image.html img="/images/modalfinalscreenshot800.jpg" title="modal screenshot" caption="Screenshot of personalization modal following the full monogramming release." %}
+{% include image-pair.html imgOne="/images/monogrampreviewcomp800.jpg" titleOne="final modal comp" captionOne="Final comp for personalization modal." imgTwo="/images/modalfinalscreenshot800.jpg" titleTwo="modal screenshot" captionTwo="Screenshot of personalization modal following the full monogramming release." %}

 ## links